sheethu-raj/Bootcamp-Projects-To-Do-App/README.md

 - Colorful and responsive UI design
 - Fun hover animations and interactive elements
 - Built with React components for scalability and reusability

+To run the project,
+- Run `npm i` to install the necessary modules
+- Then run `npm start`